luizbgomide/sovereign/rules.md

 Skills may overlap in their application; the character may use either skill at their discretion.

 - <strong id="exert">Exert</strong>: Run, swim, climb, jump, labor for long periods, throw things, or otherwise exert your physical strength, stamina, and coordination.
-Even a Delver with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
+Even a Character with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
 - <strong id="heal">Heal</strong>: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind.
 - <strong id="know">Know</strong>: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
 While some sages might specialize in particular fields, most learned folks have a broad range of understanding, and will rarely be unable to even attempt to answer a question relevant to this skill.
 - <strong id="magic">Magic</strong>: Cast or analyze magic and know things about famous mages or notable magical events.
 Classes that can’t cast spells obtain only intellectual and scholarly benefits from this skill.